 Since 2015 water levels were declining.
 At the same time dam levels were not being replenished, population numbers were increasing, and usage forecasts indicated the city of Cape town’s water would run out.
 The crisis hit epic proportions in summer 2017 and action was swift and severe through 2018 when the situation was stabilized.
 We’ll hear from one of the architects - what was done, what lessons were learned and what framework can others take away for similar situations in the making.

 For the 5th year in a row, Johannesburg has been identified by Mastercard’s Global Destination Cities Report as the number one city in Africa, wherein 162 cities are ranked in terms of visitor volume and spend.
-What does the data say from Euromonitor?
-How has Johannesburg had such success.
+What does the data say from Euromonitor or from the City itself?
+How has Johannesburg had such success?
 Does the city’s success help to distinguish South Africa from Africa?
-Marrakech comes in second in Africa.
 How does data help cities to differentiate and how can it be applied on the continent to build brand diversity for the countries and bust the “continental blur’?
 What data is available and do tourist boards, tour operators and DMO’s maximize the value of published data?
 Can travel businesses learn to use data for developing their business strategy?

 Absolute to Africa’s brand is her natural beauty and wildlife.
 But poaching, climate change and man have threatened natural habitats.
 Over 1 million animal species are set to go extinct.
 How can the countries of Africa unite in conservation or sustainable programs to protect the animals as well as the natural beauty?
-How can standards be agreed upon when the issue is also driven by cultural beliefs?
-What partnerships are available and how to bridge the divide in southern versus eastern thinking?
+The key is working within local communities by establishing job and educational opportunities.
+What partnerships are available and how to bridge the divide in opposing viewpoints?
 How can tourism help in this complex debate?